 If you’re there, it’s okay.
 Now you’re here.
 We’re going to get you out.

 We’ll talk about your concerns, your needs, and together we’ll customize a change-plan.
 It’s discreet and confidential to just you and me, unless you want others to be part of your process (which can be helpful).
-We’ll take a multifaceted approach as everyone is different.
+We’ll take a multifaceted approach.
 Some of the components of your plan "may" include:

 - Medical detox